Worship Is Divinely Creative

 – The Urantia Book

 Humanity has great spiritual potential, but it has barely wrestled free from the mud of an animalistic swamp.
-Worship, like prayer, draws on spiritual forces and energies that can lift us far above the self-absorbed desires and unreasonable fears of animal life, taking us to new heights of increasing soul perfection.
+Worship, like prayer, draws on spiritual forces and energies that carry us far above the mire of self-absorbed desires and unreasonable fears, taking us to new heights of increasing soul perfection.

 Worship Links You to God

-In the God experience, worship is the act of linking your superconscious mind with the spirit phase of reality (through your inner Spirit) by being completely devoted to God and the divine way.
-It is a loving connection with the very Source of light and life, one that harmonizes your thoughts, feelings, and emotions with the reality of the divine nature.
-It is, indeed, the most powerful technique freely available for your spiritual transfiguration.
+In the God experience, worship is the act of linking the superconscious mind with the Spirit of God within us.
+Our adoration of God is a state of mind that allows us to make a loving connection with the very Source of light and life, a connection that harmonizes our thoughts, feelings, and emotions with the divine nature.
+It is, indeed, the most powerful technique freely available for our spiritual transformation.

-While prayer provides nutritional food for the soul and helps to sustain you spiritually, worship is a divinely creative manna that literally transforms you.
-It is the psychological practice of uniting with God in a dynamic way, making you more like the divinity you adore (see also Prayer – How It Works).
+While prayer provides nutritional food for the soul and helps to sustain us spiritually, worship is a divinely creative manna that literally recreates us.
+It is the psychological practice of uniting with God in a dynamic way, making us more like the divinity we adore (see also Prayer – The Breath of Life).

 – The Urantia Book

 A worship experience is simple and effortless.
-It occurs any time you contemplate and venerate the attributes and nature of God or when you ponder and aspire to divine ideals and values.
-It is a devotional exercise always enhanced by imagining yourself in the immediate presence of God and by having complete faith and trust in divine wisdom and goodness.
+It occurs any time we contemplate and venerate the attributes and nature of God, or when we ponder and aspire to divine ideals and values.
+It is a devotional exercise always enhanced by imagining ourselves in the immediate presence of God while having complete faith and trust in divine wisdom and goodness.

-Sharing our inner life with God is the beginning of worship.
-And we can cultivate this worshipful state of mind by attempting to feel the presence and love of God.
-In this presence, we contemplate the infinity and eternity of God and stand in awe of the magnificence, brilliance, and glory of this majestic Spirit—the loving Source of all things.
+Sharing the inner life with God is the beginning of our intimate relationship with the divine Presence.
+And we cultivate this worshipful state of mind by attempting to feel the presence and love of God.
+In this presence, we contemplate the infinity and eternity of God, we stand in awe of the magnificence, brilliance, and glory of this majestic Spirit—the loving Source of all things.

 – The Urantia Book